ris58h/blog-skipper/README.md

 ### Context Menu

 Right-click on a part of an article or a comment thread you want to skip.
-In the context menu click 'Skip'.
+In the context menu click 'Skip' or 'Undo'.
+You can customize context menu items on the extension's options page.

 ## Keyboard